Aquaman (TV pilot): Development

 The concept of Aquaman stemmed from a fifth season episode of Smallville, "Aqua".
 The episode featured Arthur Curry (Alan Ritchson) coming to Smallville to stop an underwater weapons project being developed by LuthorCorp.
 "Aqua" became the highest rated episode for Smallville that season, but was never meant to be a backdoor pilot for an Aquaman series.
 However, as work progressed on "Aqua", the character was recognized to have potential for his own series.
 Miles Millar and Alfred Gough, the creators of Smallville, also considered a series featuring Lois Lane, but felt more confident about Aquaman.
-Millar said, "[Aquaman] was the first idea where we really thought we had a franchise where we could see 100 episodes".
+Millar said that they envisioned Aquaman as a franchise with 100 episodes.

 Alan Ritchson was not considered for the role in the new series because Gough and Millar did not consider it a spin-off from Smallville.
 Gough said in November 2005 that the series was going to be a different version of the 'Aquaman' legend, but did express the idea of a crossover with Smallville at some point.
 There was initial speculation that the show's title would not be Aquaman.
 Tempest Keys and Mercy Reef were rumored to be the working titles for the series.
 The show would eventually be listed as Aquaman, when it was later released on iTunes.
 Greg Beeman, who has produced and directed episodes of Smallville, was hired to direct the pilot.

 Casting

 The role of Arthur Curry was originally given to Will Toale, after Gough and Millar saw over 400 candidates from England, Australia, Canada and the United States.
 Before filming began, Toale was replaced with Justin Hartley.
 A CW spokesman said: "We have made the decision to go in a different direction with the Aquaman role and wish [Toale] the best of luck in all of his endeavors".
 Graham Bentz was cast as a young Arthur Curry, while Adrianne Palicki was cast as a Siren named Nadia.
 Ving Rhames, Amber McDonald, Denise Quiñones, Rick Peters, and Lou Diamond Phillips filled in the rest of the regular cast members.

 Four of the cast members guest starred on Smallville before the Aquaman pilot.
-Denise Quiñones played Andrea Rojas in the season five episode "Vengeance", while Adrianne Palicki appeared in the season three episode "Covenant".
+Denise Quiñones played Andrea Rojas in the season five episode "Vengeance," while Adrianne Palicki appeared in the season three episode "Covenant".
 Rick Peters was cast as Bob Rickman in the season one episode "Hug".
 Kenny Johnson, who briefly appears as the Sheriff in the pilot's opening, guest starred in the season five episode "Mortal".